adjust/unity_sdk/README.md

 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

-The adjust SDK is licensed under the MIT License.
+The Adjust SDK is licensed under the MIT License.

-Copyright (c) 2012-2017 adjust GmbH, http://www.adjust.com
+Copyright (c) 2012-2017 Adjust GmbH, http://www.adjust.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of